ENAIRE provides a range of air traffic services through five regional directorates.

 - Directing and applying the strategic and operating plans for their area; evaluating the needs and execution of the projects for new air navigation infrastructure, and proposed changes to the configuration of the regional airspace.

 - Coordination and administration of human resources in each region.

-The Air Navigation Regional Directorates are based at the control centres (ACC) in Madrid, Barcelona, Seville and Gran Canaria, and the terminal area control centre (TACC) in Palma de Mallorca.
+ENAIRE's regional directorates are based at the control centres (ACC) in Barcelona, Madrid, Barcelona, Gran Canaria, Palma de Mallorca and Seville.
 From these strategic control centres ENAIRE ensures safety and ongoing air traffic control.

 Operational support departments

 Each control centre (ACC) has various departments supporting it: